Meraxa/go/docs/everything.md

 The command `go mod init example.com/greetings` initializes a new module by creating a `go.mod` file.
 If the module should be published, the path _must_ match the path from which it can be downloaded.

-The command `go mod edit -replace example.com/greetings=../grettings` can be used to redirect Go tools to a specific location.
+The command `go mod edit -replace example.com/greetings=../greetings` can be used to redirect Go tools to a specific location.
 This can be used for developing modules locally that reference each other.

+The command `go get golang.org/x/example/hello/reverse` downloads a dependency and adds it to the `go.mod` and `go.sum` files.

 The command `go test -v` executes tests with verbose output.